QuantEcon/lecture-python.myst/lectures/newton_method.md

 ```

 ```{exercise-start}
 :label: newton_ex1
 ```

-In this exercise, please try to use different initial values and check how Newton's method will respond to different starting points.
+In this exercise, let's try different initial values and check how Newton's method responds to different starting points.

 Let's define a three-good problem with the following default values: